josephryan/Hernandez_Ryan_2021_Recoding/00-PHYLOTOCOL/README.md

 See the publication (https://academic.oup.com/sysbio/article/68/4/672/5267839) and github repo (https://github.com/josephryan/phylotocol) for more info about phylotocol.

 ##### phylotocol_recoding_v1.pdf
 Original planned analyses.
-These did not include analyses of compositional heterogeneity.
+These did not include analyses of compositional heterogeneity

 ---

 # MAIN PHYLOTOCOLS